 Pork belly can be surprisingly difficult to cook.
 If you don’t cook it long enough, it can be very tough.
 On the other hand, if you cook it too long (or in an environment that’s too dry) it can become dried out and as tough as shoe leather.

-Here at Healing Gourmet, we wanted to tackle this decadent cut with simple flavors so you could enjoy it in a number of different ways.
+I wanted to tackle this decadent cut with simple flavors so you could enjoy it in a number of different ways.

-In today’s recipe, we use manzanilla sherry to add a layer of depth beyond the delicious and savory meat.
+In today’s recipe, I use manzanilla sherry to add a layer of depth beyond the delicious and savory meat.
 Smoked paprika rounds out the zesty wine for a complete, yet simple, flavor profile.
 If sherry is hard to come by, dry white wine or even apple cider vinegar will do the trick!

-And of course, pork belly is a fine complement to other meals, so be sure to keep some on hand for taco night… Paleo sandwiches… and a decadent breakfast of runny eggs and Keto Drop Biscuits for Sunday morning.
+And of course, pork belly is a fine complement to other meals, so be sure to keep some on hand for taco night, Paleo sandwiches, and a decadent breakfast of runny eggs and Keto Drop Biscuits for Sunday morning.

 If you’re aiming for something more traditional, you can easily change the seasonings.
 Instead of paprika, try a rub of ground thyme, sage, and rosemary for a classic French approach.

 Or if you wanted to pay homage to the region where it’s most popular, rub the pork belly with ground ginger or a Chinese Five-Spice blend and add some fresh sliced ginger to the broth before cooking.
-We like to garnish this style with sesame seeds and sliced scallions.
+I like to garnish this style with sesame seeds and sliced scallions.

 For purists: High-quality sea salt and pepper let the indescribably delicious texture and flavor of pork belly shine through.

 The glory of pork belly is how flexible it can be, so get creative with your favorite toppings and experiment to create your own signature pork belly recipe!